How to Calculate Cost per Mile

 - Why you should calculate cost per mile

-- How to calculate your average cost per mile
+- How to calculate cost per mile

-- Calculate your fixed expenses
+- Step 2: Calculate your fixed expenses

-- Calculate your variable costs
+- Step 3: Calculate your variable costs

-- Determine your salary expenses
+- Step 4: Include salary expenses

-- Calculate your cost per mile
+- Step 5: Calculate your cost per mile

 Why you should calculate your cost per mile

-How to calculate CPM in trucking
+How to calculate cost per mile in trucking

-Calculate your cost per mile with this formula:
+Calculate your CPM with this formula:

-Total expenses/Total miles = Total cost per mile
+Total expenses ÷ Total miles = Total cost per mile

 To figure this out, you’ll need information from previous trips: